cvavoulis/Climate-Website/README.md

   * The table is a bootstrap table component.
   * The data comes from exporting the `.csv` file as HTML, or converting it to HTML.

-The website must, at the top of every page, have a navigation menu that:

 # Deploy
 The website is deployed to GitHub pages.